derekquinn/bluesky/Readme.md

 (top/leading/trailing/bottom) in autolayout is key here.
 - Since storyboards show up as an .xml file during the code review process, programatic layouts are much easier to collaborate on.
+- Stack views are Apple's way of streamlining a layout for a collection of views (for a column or row).
+This allows us to define fewer constraints, and get the same results.
+UIStackView works perfectly for certain elements of BlueSky.
+Not to mention, this leads to fewer lines of code and therefore a more efficient development workflow.